tonight-halfmoon/slv-n-erlang/concurrent/otp/amqp_service_provider/readme.md

 # Future Work

-## Runtime Configuration for Non-default Behaviour of Exchange and Queue
+## Configurable Non-default Behaviour in Runtime

 Currently, a default behaviour of exchange and queue is defined in [amqp_service_provider.app](./ebin/amqp_service_provider.app).
 In case a client requires a non-default behaviour of exchange and queue then it must be configurable in runtime.